1041 Cascade St. Pittsfield, MA 01201

 - Hunting (Restrictions)

 - Off-Road Vehicles

 - Skiing (Cross-Country)

 Things to know before you go...

 The forest is open from sunrise until 8PM, year-round.
-A $2 parking fee per vehicle is charged from early May to early September.
+A daily parking fee: $5 MA Vehicle, $6 non-MA Vehicle is charged from early May to early September.
 Parking is free for ParksPass holders, vehicles with Handicapped, disabled veteran plates/placard, and seniors 62 and above with the Massachusetts Senior Pass.

 Camping season is from mid-May to mid-October.
 Berry Pond campground offers 13 rustic campsites atop Berry Mountain; campers need to bring drinking water into these sites, bring containers.
 Parker Brook campground, at the mountain's base, offers 12 sites with flush toilets.
 Nearby, Bishop Field also has 6 open-field sites.
 Showers are not available.
 Reservations are recommended.
 Campground office hours are 8am-10pm.